metagenomics/metagenomics-workshop/docs/binning/bin_quality.rst

 Run checkm on all bins (replace the bin folder name with the correct path from your metabat binning)::

+  cd /mnt/megahit_out/metabat/

-  sudo checkm lineage_wf -t 28 -x fa /mnt/megahit_out/metabat/final.contigs.fa.metabat-bins-*/ /mnt/megahit_out/metabat/checkm/ > /mnt/megahit_out/metabat/checkm.log
+  checkm lineage_wf -t 28 -x fa final.contigs.fa.metabat-bins-*/ checkm/ > checkm.log

 Now, the results can be found in the file ``checkm.log``::

+  cd /mnt/megahit_out/metabat/

-  tail -20 /mnt/WGS-data/megahit_out/metabat/checkm.log
+  tail -20 checkm.log